Dikibe-23/SALES-ANALYTICS-WITH-SQL/README.md

 ORDER BY year;
 ```

 Q9.
-How much percentage did each category to the company's entire year revenue.
+How much percentage did each category contribute to the company's entire year revenue.
 ```
 SELECT DISTINCT EXTRACT(YEAR FROM sale_date) AS year, category,